-Burr, Sherri: 1st, New Mexico Press Women 2009 Communications Contest, in the non-fiction instructional book category for Sum & Substance on Entertainment Law, 1st for her SouthWest Sagecolumn in 2008 and 2nd in the speeches category for “Live Your Life in Search of Material” given to SouthWest Writers in October 2008.
-1st in New Mexico Press Women’s 2010 Communication Contest, editorial opinion category for “Keep Film Rebate Caps on Shelf,” 1st for her column in the SouthWest Sage“Minding Finances,” and 2nd for her speech “Good Job + Right Path = Life Purpose” given at a UNM statistics conference.
+Burr, Sherri: 1st place, New Mexico Press Women (NMPW) 2009 Communications Contest, in the non-fiction instructional book category for Sum & Substance on Entertainment Law, 1st place for her SouthWest Sage column in 2008 and 2nd place in the speeches category for “Live Your Life in Search of Material” given to SouthWest Writers in October 2008.
+1st place in NMPW’s 2010 Communication Contest, editorial opinion category for “Keep Film Rebate Caps on Shelf,” 1st place for her column in the SouthWest Sage “Minding Finances,” and 2nd place for her speech “Good Job + Right Path = Life Purpose” given at a UNM statistics conference.

 Davis, Jerry: Finalist, 2009 New Mexico Book Award for Master of None in the crafts/hobby/how-to category.

-DeNoon, Donald: 3rd in the Southwest Theme division of the 2009 NM State Poetry Society Contest for “Midnight on the Rio Grande.”
-1st in the humor division with the same poem.
-2010 New Mexico State Poetry Society Contest: 1st in the humor category with “I Thought About You” and 3rd in the southwest theme category with “High Noon in Dodge City.”
+DeNoon, Donald: 3rd place in the Southwest Theme division of the 2009 NM State Poetry Society Contest for “Midnight on the Rio Grande.”
+1st place in the humor division with the same poem.
+2010 New Mexico State Poetry Society Contest: 1st place in the humor category with “I Thought About You” and 3rd place in the southwest theme category with “High Noon in Dodge City.”

 DuBois, Barbara: First prize in the 18th Annual Artists Embassy International’s Dancing Poetry Contest with “Vivaldi.”
-Two honorable mentions from Writer’s Digest for the poems “Bags” and “Dr. Hermes”.
-(December 2009).
-Honorable mention in humor in the NM State Poetry Society contest and lst in humor in the Poetry Society of Michigan contest.
-(November 2010).
-2nd in the Chimera Division of the Utah State Poetry Society contest with “Centimentality” (May 2010).
-Honorable mention in humor in the NM State Poetry Society contest and lst in humor in the Poetry Society of Michigan contest.
-(November 2010)
+Two honorable mentions from Writer’s Digest for the poems “Bags” and “Dr. Hermes” (December 2009).
+Honorable mention in humor in the NM State Poetry Society contest and 1st place in humor in the Poetry Society of Michigan contest (November 2010).
+2nd place in the Chimera Division of the Utah State Poetry Society contest with “Centimentality” (May 2010).
+Honorable mention in humor in the NM State Poetry Society contest and 1st place in humor in the Poetry Society of Michigan contest (November 2010).

-Galligan, Elizabeth Ann: 2nd for her poem “Eating Alone” and an Honorable Mention for another entry “Body Poetic” in the High Prairie Poets, New Mexico State Poetry Society Bi-Monthly Contest, (May 2009).
-1st in the 2009 NM State Poetry Society Contest, free verse division, for her poem “What Keeps Me: Japan, 1981”, and honorable mention for “A Poem Without Love.”
-(October 2009)
+Galligan, Elizabeth Ann: 2nd place for her poem “Eating Alone” and an Honorable Mention for another entry “Body Poetic” in the High Prairie Poets, New Mexico State Poetry Society Bi-Monthly Contest (May 2009).
+1st place in the 2009 NM State Poetry Society Contest, free verse division, for her poem “What Keeps Me: Japan, 1981,” and honorable mention for “A Poem Without Love” (October 2009).

-Greaves, Chuck: The author of five novels, Chuck won the 2010 SWW Storyteller Award, and has been a finalist for numerous national honors including the Shamus, Rocky, Audie, and Reviewers’ Choice Awards, as well as the New Mexico-Arizona, Colorado, and Oklahoma Book Awards.
+Greaves, Chuck: Chuck won the 2010 SWW Storyteller Award, and has been a finalist for numerous national honors including the Shamus, Rocky, Audie, and Reviewers’ Choice Awards, as well as the New Mexico-Arizona, Colorado, and Oklahoma Book Awards.

-Greenly, Larry: New Mexico Press Women 2011 Communications Contest third place in the feature story category for “The Real Price of Computers in Writing” published in the June 2010 SouthWest Sage.
-1st in New Mexico Press Women Communications Contest, 2009, for editing the literary section of albuquerqueARTS magazine; 2nd in the National Federation of Press Women national contest for the same.
+Greenly, Larry: New Mexico Press Women (NMPW) 2011 Communications Contest third place in the feature story category for “The Real Price of Computers in Writing.”
+1st place in NMPW Communications Contest, 2009, for editing the literary section of albuquerqueARTS magazine; 2nd in the National Federation of Press Women national contest for the same.
 His 2013 book, Eugene Bullard: World’s First Black Fighter Pilot, won a gold medal in the national 2014 Moonbeam Children’s Book Award, won Best Young Adult Book in the 2014 New Mexico-Arizona Book Awards, was a finalist in the 2015 Crystal Kite Award, won a 2016 Silver Medal in the Military Writers Society of America, earned a starred review from the American Library Association (ALA), earned a recommendation from Voices of Youth Advocates, and is listed in the American Library Association’s Booklist as one of the top ten 2014 multicultural books for young adults.

 Groves, Melody: Finalist, 2009 New Mexico Book Award for Border Ambush in the novel-historical fiction category.